ZenekeZene/frontend-code-test/README.md

 I chose to work with vanilla CSS, avoiding preprocessors like [SASS](https://sass-lang.com/), or post-processors like [PostCSS](https://postcss.org/).
 I think it was sufficient.
 For methodology, I used [BEM](https://getbem.com/).
 I believe it's important to [mantain a low CSS specificity curve](https://csswizardry.com/2014/10/the-specificity-graph/) throughout the style sheets.

 ### What about the tests?
-I tried to test elements that made sense to test, such as component testing or unit tests for components.
+- I tried to test elements that made sense to test, such as component testing or unit tests for components.
 These are black boxes from which I use their public interface to assert behaviors, not implementation details.
-Always from the user's perspective, so I added A11y to retrieve elements.
-The more complex components are tested using Playwright.
-There is also implicit testing, such as for services.
-Hooks are tested by simulating mounting them in "dumb" components.
-I did not practice TDD (neither inside-out nor outside-in).
+- Always from the user's perspective, so I added A11y to retrieve elements.
+- The more complex components are tested using Playwright.
+- There is also implicit testing, such as for services.
+- Hooks are tested by simulating mounting them in "dumb" components.
+- I did not practice TDD (neither inside-out nor outside-in).
+- I have integrated the tests in Github through Github Actions.

 ---